JadeFerrao/Numpy-Learn/README.md

 # Learn the fundamental NumPy operations, including:

 Creating NumPy arrays.
 Performing element-wise operations.
 Reshaping arrays.
 Combining arrays.
 Array Creation

 # Understand different ways to create NumPy arrays:

 Using np.array().
 Creating arrays of zeros, ones, or custom values.
 Generating sequences of numbers.
-Array Indexing and Slicing
+Array Indexing and Slicing.

 Learn how to access and manipulate elements of NumPy arrays using indexing and slicing techniques.